gjcooper/VAULT/Future Research Ideas.md

 ## Choice after offset of visual stimulus

 A lot of attention based preferential choice literature has a hypothesis that increased attention leads to > preferences and higher likelihood of choosing.
 There are some (see [[bhatnagar2022metaanalysis]]) conflations here between overall fixation time and last fixation.
 What if we instructed participants to only respond after the offset of the visual stimulus?
 That is last fixation is on a "Respond now" message.
 You may get memory effects, you could vary the offset time, or even have it triggered by fixations on specific targets.
 Nope - reading on it seems this has already been done

+# Trialwise parameter estimates

+What would happen if we first estimate a parameter distribution (using a Bayesian MCMC technique) for a participant and then estimated a trial specific parameter estimate.
+That is either by repreatedly sampling from the posterior for each trial, or by sampling from a normal centred on the median of the posterior in some sort of importance sampling way.
+For large experiments this could be extremely prohibitive - but perhaps this could be possible.
+I'm thinking of possible links to Guy/Scotts modelling where the parameters are assumed to come from 2+ separate distributions with a defined switch between each of the distributions.